-At the end of a RJ Process, an agreement is required to document the outcome that must be in writing signed by the parties.
+At the end of an RJ Process, an agreement is required to document the outcome that must be signed in writing by the parties.
 The Facilitator shall deliver the agreement to the Title IX Coordinator.

 Aside from the requirements described above, the restorative justice facilitator has discretion in how best to conduct the process, including, but not limited to, whether face-to-face interaction between the parties occurs.